hacker1024/blowfish_ecb.dart/README.md

 See [`LICENCE`](LICENSE) and [`LICENCE.LESSER`](LICENSE.LESSER) for more
 information.

-Essentially, if this code is modified in your project, the modified source code for this package must be made available.
+Essentially, if this package is modified in your project, the modified package sources must be released.

 ## Inspiration
 The algorithm implementation was ported over from the